jfeist/PredicateComposition.jl/README.md

 SUM(fs...) = (args...) -> +((f(args...) for f in fs)...)
 ```

 ## Aliases

-For convenient typing, we also define the following aliases:
+For convenient typing, we also define the following aliases using operators that do not have a predefined meaning in Julia.

 - `⩓ = AND` (type with `\And<Tab>`)
 - `⩔ = OR` (type with `\Or<Tab>`)